sne4ker/bashsomware/README.md

 # bashsomware
 A simple POC ransomware written in bash, using aescrypt and gpg.

-I DO NOT hold ANY responsability concerning for what this script is being used.
+I DO NOT hold ANY responsability concerning the usage of this script.

 If you don't understand what exactly this script does, DO NOT run it.